 Under the latest WLTP testing procedure, the Panamera hybrids recorded an official electric-only driving range of between 24 and 27 miles.
 The Panamera's miles-per-gallon figures are from the latest procedure, too.

 Most efficient in the range is unsurprisingly the entry-level 4 E-Hybrid, recording up to 86mpg on the 'combined' cycle (representing driving on a mix of urban and extra-urban roads).
 The equivalent figure for the Turbo S is 81mpg.

 CO2 emissions can be as low as 60g/km (for the entry-level Panamera 4 E-Hybrid), rising to 74g/km for the Turbo S and 76g/km for the long-wheelbase Executive version of the Turbo S. So whichever model you choose, company-car tax will be very low.

 The Panamera hybrid will charge overnight from a standard domestic socket in about six hours.
 Unfortunately, you have to pay extra for a faster on-board charger in order to have the car charge at the maximum speed of most home wallbox chargers.
-If you do that, a full top-up can be completed in just under two and a half hours.
+If you do that, a full top-up can be completed in around two hours.